etorreborre/specs2/README.markdown

 Then you can generate the User Guide with:

 sbt
-> test-only org.specs2.guide.UserGuide -- html
+> testOnly org.specs2.guide.UserGuide -- html

 This should create html files in the target/specs2-reports directory.